apache/drill/_docs/sql-reference/sql-commands/030-create-table-as.md

 *name* is a unique directory name, optionally prefaced by a storage plugin name, such as dfs, and a workspace, such as tmp using [dot notation]({{site.baseurl}}/docs/workspaces).
 *column list* is an optional list of column names or aliases in the new table.
 *query* is a SELECT statement that needs to include aliases for ambiguous column names, such as COLUMNS[0].
+Using SELECT * is [not recommended]({{site.baseurl}}/docs/text-files-csv-tsv-psv/#tips-for-performant-querying) when selecting CSV, TSV, and PSV data.

 You can use the [PARTITION BY]({{site.baseurl}}/docs/partition-by-clause) clause in a CTAS command.